Welcome to Reception!

 Communication and Language

-This is centered around Speaking, Listening and Attention, and Understanding.
+This is centered around Listening and Attention and Understanding, as well as Speaking.

 There are four Specific Areas.
 These areas provide opportunities for the children to broaden their knowledge and skills.

-This has two main focuses – Reading and Writing
+This has three main focuses – Comprehension, Word Reading and Writing

-This has two main focuses – Number and Shape, Space and Measure
+This has two main focuses – Number and Numerical Patterns.

 Understanding the World

 This has two main focuses – Creating with Materials and Being imaginative and Expressive.

 We have two Reception classes that work as one cohort.
 Our provision enables the children to develop their knowledge and skills across all of areas of learning and development.
 It also provides open-ended opportunities, where children can guide their own learning and build their characteristics.